Communities, Networks & Memberships

 American Underground is one of Google For Entrepreneurs’ tech hubs.
 The startup hub offers coworking and office space in three locations in downtown Durham, and hosts fun community events, pitch competitions and workshops.
 AU also offers its entrepreneurs connections to some of the Triangle’s top tech leaders, through networking events and introductions.

 Council for Entrepreneurial Development (CED) is a network of entrepreneurs, innovators, founders, investors, and even some government officials from all over the Triangle.
-The organization offers two major conferences for the life science and tech ecosystems and meetups for its members, as well as one-on-one venture coaching for early-stage startups and connections to venture capitalists for growth companies through Capital Connects.
+The organization offers mentoring services, capital connections, member meetups and annual conferences.
 For more information, read CED’s pitch for why entrepreneurs should join here.

 Digital Health Impact + Transformation (DHIT Global) is a hub and resource for startups and research projects in the local health sector.
 Headed by parent company Bluedoor, DHIT offers tools and strategies, a database of health startup programs and funding options, industry news and insights, and has gained a member base of Triangle stakeholders including the Duke Global Digital Health Science Center, NC IDEA, American Underground, RIoT, Innovate Carolina, RTI International, as well as local health-industry companies.
 DHIT hosts monthly Digital Health Happy Hours for the community.